luong-komorebi/Short-Gitlab-Tutorial/readme.md

 - Issues and Merge Requests are moved to the sidebar
 - To create a pull request or issue you click the `+` button on the left side of the `global` button, which is equivalent to `watch` on Github (*but with more options*).
 - Commits are inside the `history` button.
-- The equivalent of Github's Insight is inside `Repostiory`.
+- The equivalent of Github's Insight is inside `Repository`.
 For example:
 ![](contributors.png)
 - The equivalent of Github's Project is inside `Issues`.
 For example:
 ![](project.png)